Fred and George Weasley: Deathly Hallows

 In Harry Potter and the Deathly Hallows, Fred and George are members of the Order of the Phoenix and serve as two of Harry's six decoys when he escapes Privet Drive.
 George loses one of his ears to Snape's Sectumsempra curse (which was aimed at a Death Eater's wand hand, but missed).
-Mr. Weasley and Fred force their way into The Burrow – Kingsley Shacklebolt didn't want to let them in until they proved who they were – and Fred is described as being lost for words for the first time since Harry met him.
-He remains pale and terrified, until George wakes up.
-When Mrs. Weasley asks George how he feels, he replies, 'Saintlike.'
-After some general confusion, he clarifies, saying that he is 'holey.'
-This causes his mother to sob harder, while Fred comes to himself and says that the joke was pathetic.

-As the injury was caused by dark magic, it cannot be repaired.
-George remarks that, at the very least, he and his brother became much more distinguishable and their mother will be able to tell them apart now.

 During this novel, every member of the Weasley family is being watched by the Ministry of Magic (now led by Death Eaters).
 It is impossible for Fred and George to return to their shop in Diagon Alley to sell their products, so they begin to run another owl-order business out of their Auntie Muriel's house.

 During the Battle of Hogwarts, Fred is killed in an explosion.
 Before his death, Fred reconciles with his estranged brother Percy, who arrives at Hogwarts to participate in the fight and apologises to the family for not believing them.
 Percy, who was right next to him, was distraught, and refused to leave Fred's body.
 Fred died with a smile frozen on his face, as moments before death he was laughing at Percy for making a rare joke.
-Percy returns to the fight only after Harry helps him carry Fred into a niche where a suit of armor stood before it went to join the fight.
-Fred is the only member of the Weasley family who dies, and plays a factor in his mother's duel with Bellatrix Lestrange.

 There are only two mentions of George after this.
 The first comes when Harry sees that the dead have been laid out in a row in the Great Hall.
 He can't see Fred's body, because he is surrounded by his family.
 George is only briefly described as kneeling at his twin's head.
 The second mention is when George and Lee Jordan defeat the Death Eater Yaxley.